100latent/sparseml/src/sparseml/pytorch/image_classification/README_image_classification.md

   ...
 ```

-To learn about sparsification in more detail, refer to [SparseML docs](https://docs.neuralmagic.com/sparseml/)
+To learn about sparsification in more detail, refer to the SparseML documentation

 ## Once the Training is Done...